earthbound19/_ebScreenplays/README.md

 - `git checkout drafts-submissions`
 - `git checkout -b branch-named-after-your-new-screenplay` (it doesn't matter if you later change your screenplay name.
 This branch can actually be named anything, like `i-dont-know-what-to-call-this-79FJ`)
 - Create a new, original screenplay in it, in [fountain format](https://fountain.io/).
 You may copy the [screenplay_template.fountain](screenplay_template.fountain) template into the `drafts_submissions` folder and rename it to whatever your working title is.
 - Expressly declare either your copyright or Public Domain dedication in the copyright section of the fountain file of your original work.
+NOTE: entries in the Cyber Bob universe (see the `cyber_bob` folder) _must_ be dedicated to the Public Domain, or they will not be accepted.
 - To avoid file name conflicts where files would otherwise be named the same, it is good practice to append some random characters to your fountain file name, like `PJdbR`, `X8Ht7`, `8YC8U`, or `4sBCV`.
 - As you write, periodically save, add and commit your work to your branch.
 Please look up and learn the git `add` and `commit` commands to do this, if you need to.
 - _Finish writing your work_.
 Don't weasel out of it!
 Finish it! _Do it!_